An effective entry-level cover letter shows a hiring manager you’re passionate about the position and proves you have what it takes to succeed.

 Marianne Zhong

-This demonstrates to the hiring manager that they not only have the basic skills needed to excel, but have also researched the position, and are passionate about the work being done by the company.
+Showing this passion tells the hiring manager that the candidate has the basic skills to excel, has researched the position, and cares about the company’s work.

-A general cover letter is used to demonstrate the relevant skills you learned at previous jobs, and how your work experience makes you qualified.
+A general cover letter shows the relevant skills you learned at previous jobs and how your work experience makes you qualified.

-But if you’re writing a cover letter with no experience in your field and you have little (or no) relevant work experience to write about — filling up space with irrelevant accomplishments won’t do you any favors.
+However, if you’re writing a cover letter with no experience in your field, filling up space with irrelevant accomplishments won’t do you any favors.

-Here’s what you need to do in your entry-level cover letter to impress the hiring manager and stand out:
+Here’s what you need to do in your entry-level cover letter to show the hiring manager you’re a good fit:

 - The position you’re applying for